VOPE: Revisiting Hallucination of Vision-Language Models in Voluntary Imagination Task: Introduction

 \section{Introduction}

 Recent advancements in Large Language Models (LLMs) have led to performance that matches or surpasses human-level performance across various text-based tasks \cite{Llama3_2024,Qwen3_2025,DeepSeekR1_2025,GPT4_2023,Gemini_2023}.
 By integrating visual encoders and visual instruction tuning, these foundational LLMs evolve into Large Vision-Language Models (LVLMs) that excel at various multimodal tasks \cite{LLaVA_2023,InstructBLIP_2023,QwenVL_2023,Minigpt4_2023}.
 However, previous studies reveal that such models occasionally generate outputs that do not align with the given image input \cite{LVLM_hal_survey1_2024}.
-This phenomenon, often termed hallucination, has been attributed to factors such as the model’s insufficient visual encoding capability and its reliance on the LLMs priors during inferring \cite{LVLM_hal_survey1_2024}.
-Significant efforts have been dedicated to exploring the origins of hallucinations \cite{CIEM_2023,POPE_2023,AMBER_2023,Hallusionbench_2024,PhD_2025} and developing mitigation strategies \cite{QwenVL_2023,LLaVA1.5_2024,VCD_2024,Opera_2024,VTI_2025,OPA-DPO_2025}.
+This phenomenon, often termed hallucination, has been attributed to factors such as the model's insufficient visual encoding capability and its reliance on the LLM priors during inference \cite{LVLM_hal_survey1_2024}.
+Significant efforts have been dedicated to exploring the origins of hallucinations \cite{CIEM_2023,POPE_2023,AMBER_2023,Hallusionbench_2024,PhD_2025,HIVE_2026,REVAL_2025,INFACT_2026} and developing mitigation strategies \cite{QwenVL_2023,LLaVA1.5_2024,VCD_2024,Opera_2024,VTI_2025,OPA-DPO_2025}.

 Previous studies on LVLM hallucinations focus primarily on tasks that require factual output, such as image captioning and visual question answering.
 However, in many real-world applications, such as story writing, LVLMs need to generate novel content or make inferences beyond the given image \cite{CreativeWriting_2024,CreationBench_2025}.
 This behavior, known as \textbf{voluntary imagination} in psychology \cite{voluntary_control_2011,voluntary_imagination_2020}, is an important ability possessed by humans.
 Unlike hallucination, correct and reasonable imagination can help produce higher-quality outputs in generative tasks.
-Therefore, it is incorrect to indiscriminately regard such imaginations as hallucinations.
+Therefore, existing response-based hallucination evaluations, which strictly demand image-text alignment, become unreliable when they are directly applied to open-ended generation as they tend to penalize valid imagination.
 A new evaluation framework is needed to assess LVLMs' hallucinations under such tasks that involve voluntary imagination.